hasura/learn-graphql/tutorials/frontend/nextjs/tutorial-site/content/realtime-feed/1-fetch-public.md

 import GithubLink from "../../src/GithubLink.js";

-Let's define the graphql query to be used:
+Let's define the [GraphQL Query](https://hasura.io/learn/graphql/intro-graphql/graphql-queries/) to be used:

 Open `components/Todo/TodoPublicList.js` and add the following imports.